Skip Navigation

 1. Power Pool sales

 As discussed, the AESO creates an hourly index, or pool price, based on the highest price offer needed to balance supply and demand.
 The hourly pool price is charged to the purchaser and paid to the seller who participated in the wholesale market during that particular hour.
-The maximum pool price is capped such that all offer and bid prices for electricity must be between C$0/MWh and C$999.99/MWh.
+Currently, the maximum pool price is capped such that all offer and bid prices for electricity must be between C$0/MWh and C$999.99/MWh.

 The recently enacted Market Power Mitigation Regulation applies a secondary offer price cap that limits generators’ offers to the greater of (a) $125/MWh or (b) 25 times the day ahead gas price.
 The secondary offer cap will only apply to non-renewable and non-storage generators that have 5% or more total market share.
 The secondary offer cap will only be triggered for those generators that have already earned two-twelfths of their annualized capital costs from the Power Pool in a given month and will apply for the balance of that month.
-In addition, the REM is expected to raise the pool price cap in certain circumstances and may allow for negative offer and bid prices.

 2. Direct sales agreements